-They were hunter gatherers and their main source of food was animals.
+People in the Stone age were hunter gatherers and their main source of food was animals.
 They would eat all of the meat and then the marrow from the bones.
-Once they were in the Iron Age they had become more settled and started farming so this produce then became a source of food for them as well.
+Once they were in the I ron Age, they had become more settled and started farming so this produce then became a source of food for them as well.